Charleston Sexual Harassment Lawyers

 - Creating or permitting a hostile work environment

 This isn’t necessarily a comprehensive list.
 There are many kinds of sexual harassment, and context matters.
-If the situation you’ve experienced doesn’t quite match those listed here, we encourage you to reach out to our office and schedule a confidential consultation with our West Virginia sexual harassment attorneys.
+If the situation you’ve experienced doesn’t quite match those listed here, we encourage you to reach out to our office and schedule a confidential consultation with our Charleston sexual harassment lawyers.

 Sexual Harassment and West Virginia Law

-Federal law applies to sexual harassment in companies with more than 15 employees, which generally means that employees of smaller business can’t bring a federal claim for sexual harassment.
+Federal law applies to sexual harassment in companies with more than 15 employees, which generally means that employees of smaller business can’t bring a federal claim.

 West Virginia broadens that scope a little bit, extending the West Virginia Human Right Act (which includes sexual harassment protections) to businesses that employ more than 12 people.